 I was reeling.
 This was another example of how my brother's unsolved murder and its cover-up had spread so rapidly through so many institutions.
 I had warned about the dangers of leaving the corruption around Southern Investigations to fester decades before, and now another symptom of the rot was playing out"I have deliberately avoided trying to retell Untold's story in this review.
 Partly this is because I would encourage readers to read it themselves, but if you would like a short summary then I recommend this Socialist Worker piece on Daniel Morgan's murder.

 As a longstanding political activist I have no love of the police, nor any illusions in the British state.
 Yet I still found myself repeatedly shocked by Untold.
 Indeed this is one reason why I would encourage people to read the book, as it exposes the reality of British justice.
-There is no doubt, that without the dogged persistence of Daniel Morgan's family Daniel's killing would have been forgotten long ago.
+There is no doubt that without the dogged persistence of Daniel Morgan's family his murder would have been forgotten long ago.

 If there is to be any justice for the Morgan family then it will only be the result of ongoing campaigning work.
 One way to help them is to read this book.
 Another is to visit the campaign website.